 To ensure its readiness to cope with major earthquakes and other natural disasters, the Benesse Group is implementing business continuity measures.
-This includes putting in place a system for gathering data concerning damage suffered by Group companies and the strategic dispersal of key information systems and distribution bases in the domestic education business.
+This includes putting in place a system for gathering data concerning damage suffered by Group companies and enhancement of key information systems and distribution bases in the domestic education business.

 Nevertheless, in the event of a catastrophic natural disaster, the Benesse Group's results and financial position could be affected by the interruption of sales activities in the disaster-stricken area; the destruction of Group facilities and other property; subsequent turmoil related to transportation, communications, distribution, and other social infrastructure; and damage to outsourcers.
 Furthermore, most of the Benesse Group's operating companies are headquartered in Tokyo, which could adversely affect Group operations should a catastrophic event strike the city.

 In the event of a dramatic decline in the profitability of the Company or its individual Group companies, it is likely that impairment losses will need to be posted with respect to land, buildings, goodwill, or other assets held.
 The posting of such losses could affect the Group's results and financial position.